exasol/pyexasol/.github/ISSUE_TEMPLATE/feature.md

 # Task(s)
 <!---
-A task list containing common task associated with this kind of issue, but also tasks specific to this issue.
+A task list containing common tasks associated with this kind of issue, but also tasks specific to this issue.

 e.g.:
 - [ ] Add feature XYZ